bulut4/vscode_youtrack/README.md

 3. Open Command Palette (View->Command Palette) and write Youtrack: Issue List
 ![](http://www.bulut4.com/images/youtrack/step3.gif)

 4. Open any issue click "Open Issue" link on Youtrack List side.
 Extension create git branch automatically and checkout this branch.
+Issue "State" field value changed to "In Progress" on Youtrack.

+5. You finish work in this issue, open command palette and write "Youtrack: Close Issue".
+Extension merge git branch to base branch and issue "State" field value changed to "Fixed" on Youtrack.

+Extension supported functionalty like a webstorm youtrack extension functionalty.

 ## Features